Russian ADR: How to convert them into shares

 We are your experts on the conversion of Russian ADR and GDR

-We assist investors in exchanging various ADR and GDR of Russian companies into shares.
+We assist investors in converting various ADR and GDR of Russian companies into shares.
 In this way you can

 (1.) prevent forced sales,